drosboro/runanalysis/CODEBOOK.md

 represent the mean and standard deviation, respectively, of the body acceleration in the X direction.

+*NOTE:* Unfortunately, the provided raw data does not explicity state the units of the measurements.
+So, while I could guess at units, I wouldn't want to here.

+### Rows

 The rows in the tidy data sets are indexed by `subject` (the number assigned to the volunteer) and `activity_name`, one of the six activities described above (e.g. WALKING, WALKING_UPSTAIRS, and so on).
-In `tidy_data.txt`, each row represents a calculated mean or standard deviation for each measurement type, over a specified window of time.
+In `tidy_data.txt`, each row represents a calculated mean or standard deviation for each measurement type, over a specified window of time (as described in the Study Design section above).
 In `tidy_summary.txt`, each row represents the mean of all calculations (mean or standard deviation) for that particular subject and activity - so there is exactly one row for each subject-activity pair.

 References
 ----------